google/loaner/README.md

 We will be actively contributing to the project.
 Please keep an eye out for future updates and features!

+**Note:** To build this project you must install Bazel 0.26.
+Currently Bazel 0.27 or later is unsupported.

 To clone this release run the following command:

 ```